panosoft/slate-query-engine/readme.md

 * `errorTagger` - Msg constructor for errors for the Engine's parent.
 * `eventProcessingErrorTagger` - Msg constructor for event processing errors for the client of the Engine.
 * `completionTagger` - Msg constructor for query completion for the client of the Engine.
-* `routerTagger` - Msg constructor to route a msg back to the Engine.
+* `routeToMeTagger` - Msg constructor to route a msg back to the Engine.
 * `queryBatchSize` - Number of events to return per retreival from the Slate Database.

 #### Model msg